Attack surface management platforms

 2022.
 IBM acquires attack surface management startup Randori

-IBM has announced that it’s acquiring Randori, a Boston-based offensive security startup that combines attack surface management (ASM) with continuous automated red teaming (CART) to help organizations bolster their cyber defenses.
-ASM — the continuous discovery, inventory, classification and monitoring of a company’s IT infrastructure — is becoming a must-have for organizations of all sizes.
-The number of potential exposure points in hybrid cloud operating environments is growing exponentially as a result of the pandemic-fueled shift to remote and hybrid working, with ESG data showing that 67% of organizations saw their external attack surface expand over the past two years due to the rising use of cloud, third-party services and Internet of Things (IoT) devices.
+IBM has recently announced its acquisition of Randori, a Boston-based startup specializing in offensive security.
+Randori combines attack surface management (ASM) with continuous automated red teaming (CART) to assist organizations in strengthening their cybersecurity defenses.
+ASM, which involves the ongoing discovery, inventory, classification, and monitoring of an organization's IT infrastructure, has become essential for businesses of all sizes.
+The pandemic-induced shift to remote and hybrid work has led to a significant increase in potential vulnerability points in hybrid cloud operating environments.
+According to ESG data, 67% of organizations have witnessed the expansion of their external attack surface in the past two years due to the growing adoption of cloud services, third-party platforms, and Internet of Things (IoT) devices.

 2022.
 Cyberpion raises $27M for its external attack surface management platform

-External attack surface management services like Cyberpion has raised $27 million Series A round.
-The idea behind external attack surface management is to take an outside look at a company’s entire outside-facing assets and infrastructure and proactively scan for risks and vulnerabilities.
-Since raising its seed round in 2020, attacks like the SolarWinds hack increased awareness of how vulnerable the software supply chain can be.
-At the same time, a large percentage of enterprise IT infrastructure now sits outside of the traditional company firewall, yet a recent Gartner report noted that only 10 percent of organizations have adopted attack surface assessment solutions so far.
-That leaves a lot of room for growth because sooner or later, these companies will have to adapt these solutions.
+External attack surface management services, such as Cyberpion, have secured $27 million in a Series A funding round.
+The concept behind external attack surface management involves examining a company's entire externally accessible assets and infrastructure to proactively identify risks and vulnerabilities.
+The increasing awareness of the software supply chain's susceptibility, exemplified by attacks like the SolarWinds hack, has underscored the importance of this approach.
+Interestingly, a significant portion of enterprise IT infrastructure now exists beyond the confines of traditional company firewalls.
+However, a recent Gartner report revealed that only 10 percent of organizations have embraced attack surface assessment solutions thus far.
+This statistic suggests considerable potential for growth, as these companies will eventually need to adopt such solutions.

 2021.
 Attack surface management startup CyCognito raises $100M